Legal status of fictional pornography depicting minors

 Legal frameworks around fictional pornography depicting minors vary depending on country and nature of the material involved.
 Laws against production, distribution, and consumption of child pornography generally separate images into three categories: real, pseudo, and virtual.
 Pseudo-photographic child pornography is produced by digitally manipulating non-sexual images of real minors to make pornographic material (for example, deepfake pornography).
-Virtual child pornography depicts purely fictional characters, including drawn (for example, lolicon manga) or digitally (AI) generated.
+Virtual child pornography depicts purely fictional characters, including drawn (for example, lolicon and shotacon works) or digitally (AI) generated.
 "Fictional pornography depicting minors", as covered in this article, includes these latter two categories, whose legalities vary by jurisdiction, and often differ with each other and with the legality of real child pornography.

 Some analysts have argued whether or not cartoon pornography that depicts minors is a victimless crime.
 Laws have been enacted to criminalize "obscene images of children, no matter how they are made", typically under the belief that such materials may incite real-world instances of child sex abuse.
-Currently, countries that have made it illegal to possess as well as create and distribute sexual images of fictional characters who are described as, or appear to be, under the age of eighteen include New Zealand, Australia, Canada, South Africa, South Korea, and the United Kingdom.
+Currently, countries that have made it illegal to possess as well as create and distribute sexual images of fictional characters who are described as, or appear to be, under the age of eighteen include New Zealand, Australia (strictest in the world), Brazil (since 2026), Canada, South Africa, South Korea, and the United Kingdom.
 The countries listed below exclude those that ban any form of pornography, and assume a ban on real child pornography by default.

 Arguments for and against legal regulation around the world

-There is debate over whether cartoon pornography such as comics, illustrations, or anime that sexually depicts purely fictional minor characters or young-looking fictional adults actually leads to sexual crimes against minors, and whether legally regulating such content constitutes a violation of freedom of expression and artistic creation.
+There is debate over whether cartoon pornography such as comics, illustrations, or anime that sexually depicts purely fictional minor characters or young-looking fictional adults actually leads to sexual crimes against minors, and whether legally regulating such content constitutes a violation of freedom of expression and artistic creation which even democracies tried to outlaw such fictional.